This week is Men’s Health Week 2017 – which runs from June 12-18 – the focus this year is about abdominal obesity – better known as ‘belly fat’.

 - First and foremost, if you’ve picked up an injury or are in pain, the first thing you do is move less.
 This can have a substantial knock on effect on your activity levels and habit.
 So, if you’re in pain or have an injury that’s stopping you being active – whether it’s cycling, walking to work, playing golf, running or doing a few laps of the pool, get in touch or book your physio appointment so that we can help you sort out your injury.

-- Pilates is a fantastic way to get you moving well.
+- Clinical pilates is a fantastic way to get you moving well.
 Many of the exercises really focus on that core middle area and although they aren’t specifically designed to slim down your waist, many people report that this is an additional benefit.

-- If you’re over 60 and keen to exercise but wary of going to a gym or not sure what exercises are advised or appropriate, why not come along to our Positive Steps exercise classes.
+- If you’re over 60 and keen to exercise but wary of going to a gym or not sure what exercises are advised or appropriate, why not come along to our older people classes.
 They are specially designed for the older generations, and will help give you the confidence to push your body a little.

-- If back pain is stopping you from exercising, why not try our Active Backs classes.
+- If back pain is stopping you from exercising, why not try our exercise rehabilitation classes.
 Exercises sessions specifically tailored for people with back pain, they will help you learn what exercises will help with your back and again, help improve your confidence in exercising.